 Self-Drives & Taxis in Ladakh

 This section should answer all your questions about taxis in Ladakh and also covers the aspects of a self-drive trip to Leh Ladakh.
-Once, you go through these questions you will understand about taxis, their rates and how to make a self-drive trip to Ladakh.
+Once, you go through these questions you will understand taxis, their rates and how to make a self-drive trip to Ladakh.

 Q1.
 Where can I book taxis in Leh?